June 18, 2019

 Michael has played baseball all four years as a fighting 59er, on top of maintaining a cumulative GPA of 4.4052 ranking him 6th in his class.
 In his community, Doolin has served locally on behalf of the Pediatric Brain Tumor Foundation, where he raised $1,200 this year, the highest amount raised by a high school student.
 He also gives back to the sport of baseball by working with younger local baseball teams.

 Michael is the son of Theresa and Fendton Doolin of Schererville, Indiana.
 He will continue his baseball career at Vanderbilt University and will study Pre-Med.

 The award is annually presented to an outstanding senior participant in each state championship game who has best demonstrated excellence in mental attitude, scholarship, leadership and athletic ability in baseball.
 The award is named in honor of the late L.V.
 Phillips, who served as the second commissioner of the IHSAA from 1945-62.

-Indiana Farm Bureau Insurance, a proud corporate partner of the IHSAA, presented a $1,000 scholarship to Carmel High School’s general scholarship fund in the name of Luci Bair.
+Indiana Farm Bureau Insurance, the IHSAA's corporate partner, presented $1,000 to Andrean High School’s general scholarship fund in the name of Michael Doolin.